Far-200/debounce-search-visualiser/README.md

 - app feels faster
 - but sends more requests

+If debounce delay is increased live using the slider:

+- requests wait longer before firing
+- users can directly observe how debounce timing affects behavior

-This project helps visualize that tradeoff.
+This project helps visualize that tradeoff interactively.

 ---